gurleendhod/AeroMeet/README.md

 Scrum is an agile development methodology used in the development of software, based on an iterative and incremental processes.
 The primary objective of Scrum is to satisfy the customer’s need(which in this case was a video conferencing platform) through an environment of transparency in communication, collective responsibility and continuous progress.
 The development starts from a general idea of what needs to be built, elaborating a list of characteristics ordered by priority (product backlog) that the owner of the product wants to obtain.

-Dividing myself into five different people - one who will research and look over everything, one who will design, one who will develop the frontend, who who will develop the backend and finally one who will fix the bugs - made the task a lot easier.
+Dividing myself into five different people - one who will research and look over everything, one who will design, one who will develop the frontend, one who will develop the backend and finally one who will fix the bugs - made the task a lot easier.
 This breakdown helped me to be domain-oriented and focus on one task at a particular point of time.

 This iterative approach assisted me to divide this large project into easily maageable sprints, increasing rate of deliverables, and adapting to changes as they occur.